 Great Lakes Institute of Management, Gurgaon hosts its Annual Management Conclave - ‘SAPIENCE 2018’

-Great Lakes Institute of Management, Gurgaon, hosted its Annual Management Conclave ‘SAPIENCE 2018’ at its Manesar campus recently.
+Great Lakes Gurgaon, hosted its Annual Management Conclave ‘SAPIENCE 2018’ at its Manesar campus recently.
 The two day conclave, revolved around the theme of “Relevance and Business Design: Strategizing for the Future” and witnessed 27 eminent industry leaders participating in the panels and discussing the mantras of surviving and thriving in the age of AI, ML & Analytics in the areas of Marketing, HRM, Operations, Finance & Analytics.
 Mr Pradeep Kashyap, Founder & Chairman Emeritus, MART Global Management Solutions LLP and Mr MVK Mohan, Director, SAP Labs, Singapore were the Keynote Speakers for the conclave.

 Delivering the keynote address, Mr Pradeep Kashyap spoke about innovation and relevance of business models for emerging markets.
 He mentioned that the challenges for innovation are higher in emerging markets as they have limited resources, poor infrastructure and huge heterogonous population.
 He suggested that to create sustainable and scalable business models in such markets, one has to develop an understanding of the eco-system of different sections of people.
 Finally, he concluded by quoting, “If you don’t have emotional connect with your consumer, you will not be able to innovate to solve their problems”.